P-torsion monodromy representations of elliptic curves over geometric function fields: Hyperbolic properties of

 \section{Hyperbolic properties of $X(p)$}

-The modular curve $Y(p)$ carries a natural uniformized metric $h_{Y(p)}$. $X(p)$ is a hyperbolic curve (for $p>3$) in and of itself, and thus also carries a uniformized metric $h_{X(p)}$.
+The modular curve $Y(p)$ carries its natural uniformized metric $h_{Y(p)}$ of constant sectional curvature $-1$.
+The compactification $X(p)$ is a hyperbolic curve (for $p>5$) in and of itself, and thus also carries a uniformized metric $h_{X(p)}$.
 Though the classical metric $h_{Y(p)}$ is well-understood, it's singularities at the cusps make it unamenable to the techniques of Hwang and To.
-The purpose of this section is to study the properties $h_{X(p)}$ by comparing it with $h_{Y(p)}$.
+The purpose of this section is to study the properties of $h_{X(p)}$ by comparing it with $h_{Y(p)}$.

-The orbifold coarse space of the stack $\mathcal{X}(1)_p$ of generalized elliptic curves is topologically a sphere with a point $c_2$ of order 2, and point $c_3$ of order 3, and a point $c_p$ of order $p$.
-Let $X(1)_p$ be the (orbifold) Riemann surface associated to the tiling of the upper halfplane by a $(2,3,p)$ triangle in the same way that $Y(1)$ is associated to the tiling by the $(2,3,\infty)$ triangle.
+The orbifold coarse space of the stack $\mathcal{X}(1)_p$ of generalized elliptic curves is topologically a sphere with a point $q_2$ of order 2, and point $q_3$ of order 3, and a point $q_p$ of order $p$.
+Let $X(1)_p$ be the (orbifold) Riemann surface associated to the tiling of the upper half-plane by a $(2,3,p)$ triangle in the same way that $Y(1)$ is associated to the tiling by the $(2,3,\infty)$ triangle (see for example \cite{beardon} for more on triangle groups).
 Let

 be the $(2,3,p)$ triangle group.
 The unique biholomorphism from the usual fundamental domain of $Y(1)$ to a $(2,3,p)$ triangle yields by Schwarz reflection the holomorphic embedding $i_p:Y(1)\into X(1)_p$, by which we identify $X(1)_p$ with the orbifold coarse space of $\mathcal{X}(1)_p$.
 We let